 Included: Pre-float accommodations and meals at Speywater Lodge, camp accommodations and meals, camping gear, guided fishing, flies and leaders.

-Not Included: Round trip airfare, rental car, staff and guide gratuities, fishing licenses, alcohol, shuttle and parking fees (float trips), accommodations and meals in Lewiston, and sleeping bag, pad and head lamp (float trips)
+Not Included: Round trip airfare, rental car, staff and guide gratuities, fishing licenses, alcohol, shuttle and parking fees, accommodations and meals in Lewiston, synthetic sleeping bag/pad/head lamp.

 Species: Summer steelhead